stack72/octopress/source/_posts/2015-11-09-living-in-a-post-cm-world.markdown

 ###Isn't this just 'Golden Images'?

 Technically, yes.
 But the important for me is being able to roll out a fully tested AMI and then not making any additional changes to it in production.
-I would like to say that my infrastructure is 100% immutable, but after reading a [recent article]() by <>, I now realise that can never be the case.
+I would like to say that my infrastructure is 100% immutable, but after reading a [recent article](https://medium.com/@elijahz/what-version-is-your-infrastructure-3a61fe804d0e) by [https://twitter.com/emmajanehw]@emmajanehw, I now realise that can never be the case.
 Each of my AMIs are versioned and I have a nightly Rundeck job that tells me what version of an AMI a system is built / released with.

 ###Do I Consider Configuration Management Dead?